 Porches allow people to show their pride in their homes and businesses.
 People use, take care of them and decorate them and in so doing, show who they are and what their values are.
 Porches are a place through which people express themselves, and reach out to others as an extension of their everyday lives.

 Part of what makes a porch welcoming is the care that people put into things like holiday decorations or year-round displays.
 It may seem simple, but potted plants, a holiday wreath, or even a couple of rocking chairs can begin to tell a story of a space that is primed for conversations with neighbors and friends.

 The resulting authentic, bottom-up variety adds life and interest to our neighborhoods, which might otherwise lie dormant.
 It’s a win-win when this community character is invited to come out.

 Where there are porches, there are often sidewalks, which are frequently set back slightly from the street for safety reasons.
 The placement of sidewalks closer to front porches brings people in closer contact, and this proximity suggests that people are sharing their property with others.

-Even beyond residential homes, buildings of all types can use porches as an opportunity to build up social life; especially when those porches are connected to other destinations and public spaces.
+Even beyond residential homes, buildings of all types can use porches as an opportunity to build up social life – especially when those porches are connected to other destinations and public spaces.

 All of this is a lesson for us: we need porches, or porch-like spaces, not only on homes, but on other establishments and public buildings, as well.
-We need to literally build the places where public meets private, where individual meets community, where inside meets outside, and where identity can comfortably express itself.
+We need to intentionally build places where public meets private, where individual meets community, where inside meets outside, and where identity can comfortably express itself.